Office in Engineering Building, Room 202

 The ability to express oneself clearly and concisely in both written and oral forms is a great asset to the engineer who is often called upon to prepare reports in which clarity, organization, and precision are essential.
 For this reason, engineering students must do more than meet the minimum English course requirements.
 In fact, the development of communication skills is emphasized throughout the engineering curricula.
 This emphasis is especially evident in laboratory and design-oriented courses, in which the presentation of both oral and written reports is a major component.

-The College of Engineering requires a minimum grade point average of 2.000 in required engineering, mathematics, chemistry, and physics courses as a graduation requirement.
+The Walter Scott, Jr. College of Engineering requires a minimum grade point average of 2.000 in required engineering, mathematics, chemistry, and physics courses as a graduation requirement.
 Additional minimum grade requirements apply in some engineering majors.

 An engineer applies physical understanding and analytical techniques to the design of devices and systems needed by modern society.
 The preparation of an engineer, therefore, must include engineering design experience.
 To meet this objective, all undergraduate engineering students must participate in a well-structured sequence of design-related courses culminating in a capstone design experience in order to graduate.